Courses for Administrative Law Judges

 September 19–22, 2016 | Location Philadelphia, PA | Tuition $1,295 | Conference Fee $415 What’s this?

-Join us as we trace the foundations of American jurisprudence and the development of American law from its revolutionary foundation to current times by analyzing selected U.S. Supreme Court cases in their historical context.
-This course sets the stage for a thorough understanding of the historical basis for American law.
+Join us as we trace the foundations of American jurisprudence and the development of American law from its revolutionary foundation to current times by analyzing selected U.S. Supreme Court cases in their historic context.
+This course sets the stage for a thorough understanding of the historic basis for American law.
 You will examine significant events American history by reviewing the major U.S. Supreme Court cases that advanced or held in abeyance the tide of changing times.
 The class includes a field trip to the National Constitutional Center in Philadelphia.